Amy Ludwig VanDerwater

 Librarian Wolski reflected on this visit, "The students at Pinehurst truly enjoyed researching different organizations to donate monies to.
 This gave them ownership in where the donation went.
 I believe our students have a greater understanding now about Earth Day and how they can be instruments of change."

-2015 at THOMAS A. EDISON ELEMENTARY SCHOOL in Tonawanda, NY USA
+THOMAS A. EDISON ELEMENTARY SCHOOL in Tonawanda, NY USA

 AMY GIVES BACK AT THOMAS A. EDISON